Security-Knowledge-Framework/Org-Docs/pages/Operations Team.md

 - # Objectives
 	- ## Maintain
-		- **The primary objective of the Operations Team is ensuring that that SKF survives the test of time and is freely available for generations of Security learning.**
+		- **The primary objective of the Operations Team is ensuring that SKF survives the test of time and is freely available for generations of Security learning.**
 			- ### Git Repository
-				- Anything merged into the SKF repository will become responsibly of the SKF Operations.
+				- Anything merged into the SKF repository will become responsibly of the SKF Operations team.
-					- Information that is no longer factual will either be updated or retired by the SKF Operations.
+					- Information that is no longer factual will either be updated or retired by the SKF Operations team.
-					- Contributions to the SKF repository shall be reviewed and merged in a timely manner by SKF Operations.
+					- Contributions to the SKF repository shall be reviewed and merged in a timely manner by SKF Operations team.
+						- SKF Operations team will provide Github workflows for smooth contributions and expectation management.
 						- Contributions that do no adhere to SKF Contribution Guidelines, shall be given assistance or clear instructions of what needs to be rectified.
 					- SKF Operations shall maintain a CodeSpaces Developer configuration to ease contributions to SKF.
-			- ### CI/CD
+				- #### CI/CD
+					- The SKF application with all the components will be fully automated and shall be carried out by SKF Operations team.
-				- Ongoing improvement and maintenance of CI/CD pipelines shall be carried out by SKF Operations.
+					- Ongoing improvement and maintenance of CI/CD pipelines shall be carried out by SKF Operations team.
+					- SKF Operations team will create code/language quality checks for maintainability and performance.
 			- ### Security
 				- SKF Operations will handle any Security Incidents.
+				- SKF Operations team will perform secure code reviews on the PR's
+				- SKF Operations team will perform security penetration tests on the PR's
+				- SKF Operations team will integrate security test automation in the CI/CD pipeline
+					- SAST
+					- SCA
+				- Start a bug bounty program (TBD what platform)
+			- ### Infra Maintenance
-			- ### Cloud Operations
+				- #### Cloud Operations
 					- Make sure that SKF Cloud services remain operational.
 					- Make sure that the SKF Platform runs within it's allocated budget.
-			- ### Systems
+				- #### Services
-				- Make sure that SKF System services remain operational and up-to-date.
+					- Make sure that SKF System services ( See Services page ) remain operational and up-to-date.
+				- #### Information gathering
+					- APM
+					- Analytics
+					- Security and event monitoring
 	- ## Steward
 		- ### API Development
 			- SKF Operations will architect, develop, and maintain all SKF APIs offered.